ttungl/HeteroArchGen4M2S/README.md

 ##Demonstration: How to run multi2sim-5.0 with HeteroArchGen4M2S

 Let’s use the `blacksholes` example with 16 CPUs, 16 GPUs, 4 Memory Controllers, in a customized 2D-Mesh for demonstration.
+**** Important: You can download parsec benchmark from `https://github.com/Multi2Sim/m2s-bench-parsec-3.0`, then unzip it under the `multi2sim-5.0` directory.

 1. Suppose that you already got the cache and memory latencies for your proposed architecture by running `CACTI6.5`.

 2. Suppose that you are under the `multi2sim-5.0\HeteroArchGen4M2S$` directory:

 	* `sudo vim create_sim_configs_files.py` to configure your architecture.
 This file includes many parameters that need to be configured, such as: